 Mouse monoclonal antibody raised against native CD3E.

-Native purified CD3E from human peripheral blood lymphocytes.
+Native purified CD3E from human thymocytes and T lymphocytes.

-This antibody reacts with epsilon chain of human CD3 complex, a part of a bigger multisubunit complex of the T cell receptor (CD3/TCR) expressed on peripheral blood T lymphocytes and mature thymocytes.
+This antibody reacts with gamma-epsilon and delta-epsilon dimers of human CD3 complex, a part of a bigger multisubunit T cell receptor complex (CD3/TCR) expressed on peripheral blood T lymphocytes and mature thymocytes.

 The optimal working dilution should be determined by the end user.